 Materials are non-circulating, so items must be used in the archives.

-The archives stacks are closed.
+The archives stacks are restricted.
 This means that if you need a record, the archives staff will retrieve it for you.

-Allow plenty of time when you visit as archival research is time consuming.
+Allow plenty of time when you visit, archival research is time consuming.

 Handling instructions for using archival materials.